-- 1. In the Country Profile Worksheet, complete the profile of the United States.
+1. In the Country Profile Worksheet, complete the profile of the United States.
 Define the indicators as they are mapped out on the worksheet.
-After completing the country comparison blocks, discuss. - 2.
-Have students place a copy of the U.S. profile in their notebooks and complete a new profile each time they start a unit on a new country.
+After completing the country comparison blocks, discuss.

+2. Complete a new Country Profile Worksheet for every country you study.
 Before you begin: Develop a hypothesis about the country's population characteristics and use the mapping activity (Activity 3) to test your hypothesis.
 Compare each new country's profile with the profile of the United States.